TripalCultivate/TripalCultivate/README.md

 ### Automated Testing

 This package is dedicated to a high standard of automated testing.
-We use PHPUnit for testing and QLTYU Cloud to ensure good test coverage and maintainability.
+We use PHPUnit for testing and QLTY Cloud to ensure good test coverage and maintainability.
 There are more details on [our QLTY Cloud project page] describing our specific maintainability issues and test coverage.